 This allowed me to do the recipe without and then with the special gear.
 I’m not going to lie, the pasta roller is nothing short of fun.
 It makes it easier to roll out the pasta, if not simply because I’m a bit of an inept rolling pin user, and some have nifty attachments to cut the dough, as well.
 I am also particularly fond of the way it glistens when the sun comes through the window just right, making me feel like I am an old Italian woman rolling pasta in a villa in the Sicilian countryside, as opposed to standing barefoot on the linoleum in my suburban West Ashley house, turning up the Frank Sinatra in my headphones to drown out the sound of passing firetrucks.
-If you want one, I like this high-end one and this more affordable option.
-You don’t need it, though.
+You don’t need the roller, though.
 A rolling pin and a knife will do just fine.

 - 2 1/4 cups all-purpose flour